Anshul619/HLD-System-Designs/src/DesignComponents/Redis/ReadMe.md

 # [Redis vs Memcache](https://www.devdude.com/memcached-vs-redis/)
 - `Mostly Redis can be used in all scenarios.`
-- Redis is single threaded while memcache is multi-threaded.
+- Redis is `Single threaded` ( uses async.
+IO ) while memcache is multi-threaded.
-- Memcache only supports caching while replication and persistence is supported in Redis ( in addition to caching ).
+- Memcache only supports caching while `replication and persistence is supported in Redis` ( in addition to caching ).
 - Memcache only supports `String` datatype.

 # Open Questions